appveyor/website/src/docs/build-configuration.md

 environment through with a trusted team and private GitHub repositories there is an option on General tab of project settings to allow secure variables for PRs.

+## Build mode

+The build phase can operate in multiple modes.
+By default, AppVeyor works in `MSBuild` mode.
+This causes AppVeyor to look for a Visual Studio project or solution file in the root directory of your project, and use that to do the build.
+The behavior of an `MSBuild` mode build can be controlled by the `build:` entry in `appveyor.yml`.

+The alternative to `MSBuild` mode is `Script` mode.
+This mode lets you do the build by running arbitrary scripted actions instead of building a Visual Studio project. `Script` mode can be activated in `appveyor.yml` by adding a `build_script:` section instead of a `build:` section.
+Alternatively, you can set `build: off` to disable `MSBuild` mode without providing an alternate custom build script.

 ## Script blocks in build configuration